lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/graphene.rst

    The "velocity create" command gives initial velocities to the atoms of the group gmid, assuring an initial temperature of 300 K for these atoms.

-NVE fix is applied to all atoms, thus ensuring that atoms positions are recalculated in time, and a Berendsen thermostat is applied to the atoms of the group gmid only.
-The "fix modify" ensures that the fix Berendsen uses the temperature of the group gmid as an input, instead of the temperature of whole system.
+   The fix nve is applied to all
+   atoms so that atoms positions are recalculated every timestep, and a Berendsen thermostat is applied to the atoms of the group gmid only.
+The "fix modify" ensures that the fix Berendsen uses the temperature of the group gmid as an input, instead of the temperature of whole system (as the frozen edges would biase the temperature).
 The atoms of the edges are not thermalised because their motion will be restrained in the next part of the input.

+.. admonition:: Deal with semi-frozen system
+    :class: info

+    Always be carefull when part of a system is frozen.
+In that case, the total temperature of the system is effectively lower than the applied temperature because the frozen atoms have a temperature of 0.
+If you have any doubt about the procedure you are using, simply print the temperature of the non-frozen group using fix ave/time:

+    ..  code-block:: lammps
+        :caption: *to be copied in input.lammps*

+        fix at1 all ave/time 10 100 1000 c_Tmid file temperature.dat

 Restrain the motion of the edges
 ================================